aha2016/teller-client/README.md

 # teller-client
-The client code of the teller app.
+The client code for the teller app.